josecarlosbcn/breaded-test/README.md

 You can install this application in your pc or laptop.
 You only need to have installed before Node.js and Npm (https://nodejs.org/).
 Npm is installed with Node.js

 After the installation you only need to download the application from Github with git or zipped.
-To download the zipped file with the application you need to go to Github [https://github.com/josecarlosbcn/breaded-test](https://github.com/josecarlosbcn/breaded-test) and make click over the green button called *Code*.
+To download the zipped file with the application you need to make click over the green button called *Code*.
+This button is in this page.

 If you have download the zipped file before to run the application we need to install all their libraries with the command *npm install*